Screen Reader Access Education

 Fulbright Program

 The Fulbright Program offers grants to India for U.S. citizens.
-U.S. students and young professionals may apply for a grant to pursue independent research in India, while U.S. scholars and professionasl may teach or research in India through Fulbright.
+U.S. students and young professionals may apply for a grant to pursue independent research in India, while U.S. scholars and professionals may teach or research in India through Fulbright.
 In addition, U.S. scholars are eligible to apply for the Fulbright Specialist Program and U.S. students are eligible to apply for the Fulbright English Teaching Assistant (ETA) Program and the Critical Language Enhancement Awards.
 U.S. citizens are also eligible to apply for the Fulbright International Education Administrators Program and the Fulbright Distinguished Awards in Teaching Program.
-Since 2021, 85 US Citizens under this Consulate’s jurisdiction has availed Fulbright grants.
+Since January 2024, this Post has issued over 24 visas for Fulbright scholars and 59 Research visas.

 India Chairs